animegolem/RMPC-Auto-Theme/README.md

 ### Debug Diagnostics

 Set `--debug` or `RMPC_THEME_DEBUG=1` to embed a `debug.pairwise` block in the JSON output.
 It captures the evaluated accent/active matrix, top-scoring pairs, and candidate provenance so you can diagnose outliers quickly.
+The `debug.roles` section now also records the highlight text, frame, and playing-row combinations (including contrast against the active background) so you can audit readability regressions.

 ## Performance